oreyon/nestjs-mikro-orm-4/installation-notes.md

 --

 - Create database schema,This will also create the database if it does not exist. npx mikro-orm schema:create -r

 npx mikro-orm schema:create --dump # Dumps create schema SQL npx mikro-orm schema:update --dump # Dumps update schema SQL npx mikro-orm schema:drop --dump # Dumps drop schema SQL

 NOTE:
 SchemaGenerator can do harm to your database.
 It will drop or alter tables, indexes, sequences and such.
 Please use this tool with caution in development and not on a production server.
 It is meant for helping you develop your Database Schema, but NOT with migrating schema from A to B in production.
 A safe approach would be generating the SQL on development server and saving it into SQL Migration files that are executed manually on the production server.

     SchemaGenerator assumes your project uses the given database on its own.
 Update and Drop commands will mess with other tables if they are not related to the current project that is using MikroORM.
 Please be careful!

 - naming strategy to plural
   npm install --save-dev pluralize @types/pluralize

+- Trivia about saving data in datetime, timestamp, unix time(big int) timestamp(4 bytes): 2021-08-01 00:00:00
+  datetime(5-8 bytes): 2021-08-01 00:00:00
+  unix time(8 bytes | big int): 1627776000

+timetamp and datetime is the more easy to query unix time need more advanced to do query in database (from number to date and query)
+example: select * from table where date = from_unixtime(1627776000)

 ---
 COMMAND CLI